spectrocloud/librarium/content/docs/12-enterprise-version/00-on-prem-system-requirements.md

 <InfoBox>
- Make sure that your Data center CIDR IP address does not overlap Kubernetes PodCIDR range.
+ Make sure that your data center CIDR IP address does not overlap Kubernetes PodCIDR range.
 Kubernetes PodCIDR range settings can be changed during installation.
 </InfoBox>